THE LEGALIZED COLLECTION

 2009 saw the introduction of our first Cannabis Coin - the half ounce silver LEGALIZE IT coin.
 The reverse of the coin featured the best argument we could think of for cannabis legalization: Abusus Non Tollit Usum.
 In simple terms, this means abuse is no argument against proper use.

 As it turns out, quite a few people agree with this idea - the small chance of abuse should no longer stand in the way of putting nature to good use recreationally, medicinally and industrially.
 And so, in just the last few years, several states have taken the bold step forward and ended cannabis prohibition.

-Since 2012, eight states and the District of Columbia have passed legislation granting both medicinal and recreational use of cannabis.
+Since 2012, eleven states and the District of Columbia have passed legislation granting both medicinal and recreational use of cannabis.